swiss/paf-link/documentation/4_design_principles.md

 Even without generating output entities, the fact that an activity happened can also signal some information: For example an acknowledgment activity means that something is acknowledged even without generating an output entity.

-The way how to divide information about the public affair into different entities is with one exception (see below) a matter of judgement.
-As guideline: It should not be necessary to add further reification to the entity: If some information added to the entity does not hold true for the whole entity, this is a sign to split the entity into separate entities.
+The way how to divide information about the public affair into different entities is with one exception (see [below](#IdentifierEntities)) a matter of judgement.
+As guideline: If some information added to the entity does not hold true for the whole entity, this is a sign to split the entity into separate entities.

-## Identifier Entities
+## Identifier Entities {#IdentifierEntities}

 A special case of entities are **identifier entities** that represent the identifier of a specific public affair.
-Such identifier entities should not contain any other information than the identifier which should also be part of the URI of such entities.
+Such identifier entities should only contain:

+- the identifier which should also be part of the URI of such entities and
+- an additional class showing the kind of identifier (e.g. identifier of the national parliament).

 Every activity that acts upon a specific affair should use the corresponding identifier entity as part of the input entities.

 ### Class **paf:IdentifierEntity** {#IdentifierEntity}